Aggregate-Intellect/Sherpa4Modeling/clevr-human/README.md

   * **-h, --help**: show this help message and exit
   * **--dataset_name**: Name of the processed dataset on HuggingFace.
 Default is `Dogdays/clevr_subset`.
 You normally don't need to change this unless you have created your own dataset.
   * **--approach**: Scene-based question answering approach to run.
 One of {direct,state_machine,routing,react}
+   * direct: Directly use the LLM to answer the question
+   * state_machine: Use a planning state machine to answer the question
+   * routing: Use a routing state machine to answer the question
+   * react: Use a ReACT approach to answer the question
   * **--output_folder**: Output file to save the results
   * **--num_processes**: Number of processes to use for parallel processing of the dataset
   * **--log_folder**: Folder to save the execution logs